 Nicole Cortés, Co-Director Habla Español

 Nicole T.S.
 Cortés graduated from Washington University in St. Louis in May 2012 with a Masters of Social Work and her Juris Doctorate.
+Upon graduation, Nicole co-founded the Migrant and Immigrant Community Action (MICA) Project with a law school classmate, Jessica Mayo.
+Nicole is fluent in Spanish and more than 90% of her clients are Spanish-speaking.
+She heads the MICA Project’s efforts to reach out to the Latino community.
+She has experience working with community partners, coalition building, community outreach, and program coordination and evaluation.
+She is experienced at addressing the non-legal needs of her clients in the context of immigration law.
 She is licensed to practice law in Missouri.
-She is fluent in Spanish and more than 90% of her clients are Spanish-speaking.
-She heads the MICA Project’s efforts to reach out to the Latino community and frequently conducts presentations in Spanish.
-She has experience working with community partners, coalition building, community outreach, program coordination and evaluation, and knowledge of local resources.
-She is experienced at addressing non-legal needs in the context of immigration law.
-Her legal experience before starting at the MICA Project included Places for People/Community Alternatives, The Law Offices of Suzanne Brown, and the Migrant Legal Assistance Project of the Legal Assistance Foundation of Chicago.
-She has also spent time volunteering with the Catholic Immigration Law Project.

 Jessica Mayo, Co-Director